Thorf1nn/pokedex_javascript/README.md

 ## Usage 🕹

+Git pull the projetct and open the index.html file

 type: 'pokemon name' in seach bar for search pokemon.

 type: t: 'type' in search bar for search all pokemon with this 'type'.